-Many people think of head issues as migraine or tension headaches.
+Many people think of head issues as either migraine or tension headaches.
 You may not realize that I treat many head issues in addition to migraine or tension headaches.
-In fact, I specialize in treating six subsets of head issues, and I have many therapies to analyze and correct most all concerns and problems you have relative to your head.
+In fact, I specialize in treating six subsets of head issues, and I have many therapies to analyze and correct many concerns and problems you have relative to your head.

 Head Injury and Concussion